opendocsg/slw-judgments-backfill/2010_SGCA_47/report.md

 _Phipson on Evidence_ (Hodge M Malek gen ed) (Sweet & Maxwell, 17th ed, 2009) (“ _Phipson_ ”) at para 6

 06\.
-The _legal_ burden of proving a pleaded defence rests on the proponent of the defence, unless the defence is a bare denial of the claim: _Currie v Dempsey_ [1967] 2 NSWR 532 at 539, followed by the Singapore High Court in _Wee Yue Chew v Su Sh-Hsyu_ [2008] 3 SLR(R) 212 (“ _Wee Yue Chew_ ”) at [3].
+The _legal_ burden of proving a pleaded defence rests on the proponent of the defence, unless the defence is a bare denial of the claim: _Currie v Dempsey_ [1967] 2 NSWR 532 at 539, followed by the Singapore High Court in _Wee Yue Chew v Su Sh-Hsyu_ <span class="citation">[2008] 3 SLR(R) 212</span> (“ _Wee Yue Chew_ ”) at [3].
 This rule is consistent with the general principle underlying ss 103 and 105 of the Evidence Act, _viz_ , that he who asserts must prove.
 As stated by Lord Maugham in _Constantine Line v Imperial Smelting Corporation_ [1942] AC 154 (“ _Constantine_ ”) at 174:

  The burden of proof in any particular case depends on the circumstances in which the claim arises.
 In general the rule which applies is “ Ei qui affirmat non ei qui negat incumbit probatio ”.
 It is an ancient rule founded on considerations of good sense and it should not be departed from without strong reasons.